krishna-s-koyyalamudi/The-Hunt/cypress/instruction.md

 * Method 1:
   * To install cypress on local system: Click on this Link: https://download.cypress.io/desktop
   * Extract the files and open Cypress.
-  * Drag and drop the files which is to be opened.
+  * Drag and drop the files which needs to be opened.
 * Method 2:(Using npm)
   * Open powershell as administrator.
   * run this command: npm install cypress --save-dev